-All group companies must comply with local legislation and regulations, and must conduct their activities in line with the KPC Code of Conduct and our core values, which includes integrity.
-We expect our contractors and suppliers to comply with all applicable laws and the principles of the Code of Conduct.
+All group companies must comply with local legislation and regulations, and must conduct their activities in line with the our Code of Conduct and our core values, which includes integrity.
+We expect our contractors and suppliers to comply with all applicable laws and the principles of the Code of Conduct, which is published on our Corporate website.